Top 10 Most Philosophical Animes

 Psycho-Pass

 Psycho-Pass is an anime television series produced by Production I.G.
-It was directed by Naoyoshi Shiotani and Katsuyuki Motohiro and written by Gen Urobuchi.
-The series is set in a dystopian future where a person's mental state and criminal intent can be measured by a system called the Sibyl System... read more
+Its first season was directed by Naoyoshi Shiotani, with Katsuyuki Motohiro serving as chief director, and written by Gen Urobuchi.
+The series is set in a dystopian future where a person's mental state and potential for criminal behavior... read more

 The references not only to philosophies but also to politics, physics, biology, and even chemistry, robotics, and economics are not boring and are explained very well, either by the characters or by the plot itself.
 The highlights are Akane, Kogami, and Makishima, who are the characters with the most interesting development among them all.
 They manage to transform the already great experience of the anime into something more.